76ers–Celtics rivalry: Dr. J and Bird

 The next season, the Sixers picked up MVP Moses Malone from the Houston Rockets.
-Malone repeated as the MVP and led the 76ers to an NBA Championship in a 4-game sweep against the Lakers.
+Malone repeated as the MVP and led the Sixers to an NBA Championship in a 4-game sweep against the Lakers.
 With the Bucks sweeping Boston, it made the Sixers' title run much easier.

 The "highlight" of this era of the rivalry was a 1983 exhibition game that featured 3 separate fights: Moses Malone/Cedric Maxwell, Larry Bird/Marc Iavaroni, and Gerald Henderson/Sedale Threatt.
-During Bird/Iavaroni, Bird ripped 76ers coach Billy Cunningham's sports jacket in half.
+During Bird/Iavaroni, Bird ripped Sixers coach Billy Cunningham's sports jacket in half.
 The fight was reaching a peak when 66-year-old Red Auerbach came down from the stands to restore order.
-For his actions, Auerbach was fined $2,500 by the NBA.
+For his actions, Auerbach was fined by the NBA.
 There was also a memorable 1985 choking match between Bird and Erving.

-Since 1984, the only times the two teams met in the playoffs were in 1985, 2002, 2012, 2018, 2020, and 2023.
+Since 1984, the only times the two teams met in the playoffs were in 1985, 2002, 2012, 2018, 2020, 2023, and 2026.
 Though the 1983–84 season saw the Celtics win the title and the Sixers upset in the first round by the New Jersey Nets, the Sixers had a measure of satisfaction in the regular season by winning 4 of their 6 regular season games versus Boston, the only time the Sixers managed to win the regular season series versus Boston in the Larry Bird era.
 Charles Barkley joined the Sixers for the 1984–85 season, and the 1985 Eastern Final series was the Sixers' last conference final until 2001.
 In the 1985 Finals, they lost to Boston in five games after Boston had won the first 3 games, including a third game in Philadelphia where Julius Erving was uncharacteristically booed by the home crowd for his poor play.
 Game 5 saw Larry Bird pick off Andrew Toney with a few seconds left and Boston up by 2, then dribble up court to preserve the Celtics' close victory, reminiscent of John Havlicek's series-clinching steal in 1965.